 - Allow the baking soda to sit overnight.

 - Repeat if necessary.

-- If the odor still remains in the carpet, use a steam cleaner with vinegar to clean the carpets.
+- If the odor still remains in the carpet, use a steam cleaner with undiluted white vinegar in the cleaning solution compartment to clean the carpets.
 They will smell like vinegar for a couple of days, but the smell will quickly dissipate.

 - Use an odor neutralizer such as OdoBan or NeutraAir to treat the upholstery.

 - Allow it to dry.

 - Once all fabric and carpeted areas have been treated, fill bowls with vinegar, cat litter, activated charcoal or coffee grounds and place several in each room.
 Allow them to remain in place until the odor is removed.
 Each of these items will absorb odors that are present.
 You do not have to use all of them, but choose one or two and place one bowl for every 30-40 square feet of room space.